andybrumar/i3ext/readme.md

 RP one of each:

-* main_block_v2.scad
+* main_block_v2.scad -OR- main_block_v2_kliment.scad
 * idler.scad
-* large_gear, small_gear from gears.scad
+* large_gear, small_gear from gears.scad -OR- gears-kliment.scad
 * fan_mount.scad

+Kliment's variant uses smaller gear diameters, which makes the dual extruder less tall.

-I have about 15 hours of printing with this extruder and it's been reliable so far.
+I have about 15 hours of printing with this extruder (non-Kliment) and it's been reliable so far.

 Build